DaveParillo/intermediate-cpp/_sources/glossary.rst

       abstract properties of a :term:`data type` and the concrete details of its implementation.

+   abstract base class
+      A class in which some functions are not implemented.
+      Abstract bases classes cannot be instantiated --- a derived class must override the abstract virtual function with an implementation.

    abstract data type
       Abbreviated :term:`ADT`.
 The realization of a :term:`data type` as a software component.